dduneau/website/content/authors/admin/_index.md

 - Infectious diseases
 - Sexual dimorphism
 - Genetic basis of quantitative traits using GWAS
-- deciphering resistance vs disease tolerance
+- Resistance vs disease tolerance
 - Within-host dynamics and evolution

 # Education to show in About widget